sensu/sensu-docs/content/sensu-go/5.20/reference/entities.md

 If your Sensu instance includes more than 100 entities, [contact us][10] to learn how to upgrade your installation and increase your limit.
 See [the announcement on our blog][11] for more information about our usage policy.

-Commercial licenses include an entity limit and an entity class limit:
+Commercial licenses may include an entity limit and entity class limits:

 - Entity limit: the maximum number of entities of all classes your license includes.
 Both agent and proxy entities count toward the overall entity limit.
 - Entity class limit: the maximum number of a specific class of entities (e.g. agent or proxy) that your license includes.